 2. You’re not going to want to start over.

 The game is addicting and you’re going to spend hours building and renovating your house (or tunneling through a mountain).
-In the area you’re currently in you’re going to start to wonder if it would have just been easier to start a new world and start from scratch.
-It is and that’s why I’m telling you this because once you get a few hours in and you think “maybe I should have started fresh” you’ll also think “but I’m already 3 hours in and I don’t want to rebuild everything”.
+In the area where you are currently you’re going to start to wonder if it would have just been easier to start a new world and start from scratch.
+It is, and that’s why I’m telling you this because once you get a few hours in and you think “maybe I should have started fresh” you’ll also think “but I’m already 3 hours in and I don’t want to rebuild everything”.

 Multiplayer is a breeze.
-You have the choice of either split screen or online, in the case of online after you hit play game you see any friends playing their worlds on the right, just click and join.
+You have the choice of either split screen or online.
+In the case of online, after you hit play game if you see any friends playing their worlds on the right, just click and join.
 You also have the option to invite friends into your world using the standard Xbox Live system.
 Overall I found the multiplayer to be excellent and lag free.